 We hope you will enjoy your learning experience with the Adult Skills and Family Learning Service and welcome your feedback.
-If you're interested in other learning opportunities or fun activities that are school curriculum based, you can continue your learning experience by visiting our 2aspire website: www.2aspire.org.uk .
+If you're interested in other learning opportunities, you can continue your learning experience by visiting our 2aspire website: www.2aspire.org.uk.
 If you need this information in a different format please let us know and we will try to provide it quickly.